Skip to main content

 Kahneman cataloged dozens of cognitive biases.
 Some directly overlap with CBT distortions:

-Availability bias: we judge the probability of an event by how easily it comes to mind.
-After seeing a plane crash report, flying feels dangerous—statistically it's ultra safe.
-Confirmation bias: we seek information that validates what we already believe.
-In a struggling couple, each collects proof the other is wrong.
+Availability bias: we judge the probability of an event according to the ease with which it comes to mind.
+After seeing a report on a plane crash, planes appear dangerous — statistically they are ultra safe.
+Confirmation bias: we look for information that validates what we already think.
+In a couple in crisis, each collects the evidence that the other is wrong.
 Anchoring: the first information received influences all subsequent ones.
-A real estate listing at €500,000 makes €450,000 seem "reasonable," even if the real market price is €380,000.
+A real estate listing at €500,000 makes €450,000 "reasonable," even if the true market price is €380,000.

 System 2: the CBT tool

-CBT work consists of voluntarily activating System 2 to examine System 1's productions.
+CBT work consists of voluntarily activating System 2 to examine the productions of System 1.
 This is called cognitive restructuring.

-The flagship tool is Beck's column, a 5-column table:
+The emblematic tool is the Beck column, a 5-column table:

 The 3 questions that defuse System 1